 Safe Working Procedures - The risk assessments will be used to develop safe working procedures which must be followed by all staff.
-Copies of safe working procedures are available in files held in classrooms or other areas as appropriate.
+Copies of safe working procedures are available either in files held in classrooms or other areas as appropriate, such as electronic shared files.